Correlators and Descendants of Subcritical Stein Manifolds: Stein and Weinstein manifolds

-Suppose we have a symplectic manifold $(M,\omega)$ with convex boundary, i.e., there is a local Liouville vector field $Y$ such that $\partial M$ is transverse to $Y$.
-If $S$ is an isotropic $k-1$ sphere on $\partial M$ together with a trivialization of the symplectic subnormal bundle, then using the following standard neighborhood theorem, we can attach a tubular neighborhood $U$ of $D_{\st}$ to $M$, identifying $S_{\st}$ with $S$:
+Suppose we have a Weinstein domain $(M,\omega,Y,\partial M)$.
+If $S$ is an isotropic $(k-1)$-sphere on $\partial M$ together with a trivialization of the symplectic subnormal bundle, then using the following standard neighbourhood theorem, we can attach a sufficiently small tubular neighbourhood $U$ of $D_{\st}$ to $M$, identifying $S_{\st}$ with $S$: